 Shaitsu combines many of her personal interests.
 For Margot, shiatsu means a meditative form of working in silence, to focus all attention on contact with another.

-Margot is a member of the Association of Iokai Shiatsu Therapists (Vereniging voor Iokai Shiatsutherapeuten, VIS), registered at the Register of Practitioners of Complementary Care (Register Beroepsbeoefenaren Complementaire Zorg, RBCZ) and overseen by the disciplinary committee of the Disciplinary Law Complementary Care (Tuchtrecht Complementaire Zorg, TCZ).
+Margot is a member of the Dutch Association of Shiatsu Therapists (Shiatsu Vereniging Nederland), Iokai (Alumni Iokai Shiatsu Therapists) en the European International Shiatsu Association.
+She is registered at the Register of Practitioners of Complementary Care (Register Beroepsbeoefenaren Complementaire Zorg, RBCZ) and overseen by the disciplinary committee of the Disciplinary Law Complementary Care (Tuchtrecht Complementaire Zorg, TCZ).

-A Shiatsu treatment lasts about 60 minuten en costs € 70,- (inclusive of BTW).
+A Shiatsu treatment lasts about 60 minuten en costs € 75,- (inclusive of VAT).
 The initial appointment includes a diagnostic intake.

 Please give at least 24 hours notice in case you need to reschedule or cancel an appointment.
 Unfortunately, cancellations within 24 hours of the appointment will be charged at the usual rate.

-On their website, the Association of Iokai Shiatsu Therapists has an up-to-date list of health insurers which offer reimbursement for Iokai Shaitu.
+On their website, the Association of Shiatsu Therapists has an up-to-date list of health insurers which offer reimbursement for shiatsu.

 The Shiatsu practice is open on Thursdays and Fridays from 9:00 to 21:00.
-Free parking until 18:00.
+Free parking in the street.
 To make an appointment or for more information, please contact Qiwork Shiatsu either by telephone or via email.